-Uterine prolapse is falling or sliding of the womb (uterus) from its normal position into the vaginal area.
+Uterine prolapse occurs when the womb (uterus) drops down and presses into the vaginal area.

 Muscles, ligaments, and other structures hold the uterus in the pelvis.
-If these muscles and structures are weak, the uterus drops into the vaginal canal.
+If these tissues are weak or stretched, the uterus drops into the vaginal canal.
 This is called prolapse.

 This condition is more common in women who have had one or more vaginal births.

 Other things that can cause or lead to uterine prolapse include:

 - Conditions that put pressure on the pelvic muscles, such as chronic cough and obesity

 - Pelvic tumor (rare)

 Repeated straining to have a bowel movement due to long-term constipation can make the problem worse.

 - Pressure or heaviness in the pelvis or vagina

 - Leaking urine or sudden urge to empty the bladder